Peptide Therapy

 Thymosin Beta-4 (TB-500)

-Not Available for CompoundingHealing & Recovery
+Available via 503A PharmacyHealing & Recovery

 What it does: TB-500 promotes wound healing, reduces inflammation, and supports tissue repair.
 It upregulates actin, a cell-building protein involved in cell migration and tissue repair.
 Was popular for joint, tendon, and muscle injuries.